Are Quadcopters Legal?

 BVR flying is currently forbidden by the FAA, and also goes against AMA (Academy of Model Aeronautics) and other guidelines.
 In other words, you are required to maintain visual contact with your aircraft at all times.
 This is true even if the vehicle is equipped with an FPV (First Person View) camera system, or is capable of flying along a pre-configured autopilot course.
 This rule applies regardless of the range of the transmitter, which, in some cases, can be several miles, under the right conditions.

 Since the size of the aircraft and local visibility can vary, there currently isn't a set distance as to how far away a UVA can be from the pilot.
-Simply put, the pilot needs to be able to see the UAV, and steer it clear of other aircraft and buildings.
+Simply put, the pilot needs to be able to see the UAV, maintain full control over it, and steer it clear of other aircraft and buildings.

 Since BVR systems no longer require the Pentagon's budget to purchase, I would expect to see a lot of pressure to change this law, or otherwise nullify the FAA's assertion.
 My guess is BVR will get approval for commercial applications, perhaps including Amazon's proposed drone-delivery scheme.
 This will be contingent on FAA certification of the aircraft model being used, as well as some sort of licensing requirement on the part of the operator.
 I am not as optimistic that we will see the FAA's blessing for consumer use of BVR, even though many UAV makers are already promoting BVR systems.